Skip to content

-When you show your team that you care about them, the relationship will transition from being based solely on transactions to a more supportive partnership or even transformational.
-In these cases, they are more likely to follow your lead during times of uncertainty and go above and beyond what is asked without being prompted.
-Additionally, creativity and productivity at work will increase when employees feel valued.
-On the other hand, if you chronically ignore your team members and only approach them when you need something done, they will perceive the relationship as transactional.
+I have learned this the hard way over the years -- when you show your team that you genuinely care about them, the entire dynamic changes.
+It goes from a transactional "I do this, you do that" relationship to something much deeper.
+People are more likely to follow your lead during uncertain times and go above and beyond without being asked.
+On the other hand, if you only talk to your team members when you need something done, well, they will notice.
+And the relationship stays purely transactional.

 It's not just about saying "I care about you" – it's about demonstrating that you care.
 Showing your team that you're interested in them as individuals will go a long way in making them feel valued and appreciated.